qcastel/dataiku-gitops-blog-article/blog.md

 GitHub Actions are workflows that automate tasks within your software development lifecycle.
 The Dataiku GitOps GitHub Action is a simple wrapper around the `dataiku_gitops_action.py` script.
 This action automates the process of creating and managing bundles in Dataiku, ensuring a seamless transition from development to production.

+An important note about GitOps implementation with Dataiku: While GitOps traditionally uses Git as the single source of truth, in this setup, the deployed bundle might not exactly match the Git repository state.
+This occurs because the bundle is created at a specific point in time when GitHub Actions runs, and the Dataiku state could be newer than the Git state.
+To address this, our implementation includes a synchronization check that:

+1. Retrieves the latest commit SHA from Dataiku
+2. Compares it with the GitHub repository state
+3. If they don't match, triggers a Git push from the Dataiku side and restarts the process

+This ensures consistency between your Git repository and Dataiku state.

 ```python
 # Content of dataiku_gitops_action.py